 Grand Basset Griffon Vendéen

 Yes, this breed’s name is a mouthful, but the meaning behind it makes it worth it: “Large, low, shaggy dog of the Vendée.”
-Also known as the GBGV, these French scenthounds are independent and outgoing and don’t tire easily.
-The GBGV was created to trail and catch hare in the bramble and brush-filled terrain of France’s Vendée district.
+Also known as the GBGV, the Grand Basset Griffon Vendéen is independent, outgoing, and doesn’t tire easily.
+These French scenthounds were created to trail and catch hare in the bramble and brush-filled terrain of France’s Vendée district.

 Meet the champion sprinter of dogdom: the Greyhound.
 This gentle and sweet-tempered dog’s story begins in Egypt, thousands of years ago.
 They were the hounds of pharaohs, designed to detect, chase, capture, and dispatch wildlife in the desert.
 Even though they’re more than just a pretty face, their beauty has been an object of fascination for artists, poets, and kings throughout the years.